Monday, December 22, 2008

 At the beginning of the year, every student received a letter that included information about their username and password.

-When you turn on a computer at Milwood, the first thing you see will login_windowbe the Novell login screen.
+When you turn on a computer at Milwood, the first thing you see will be the Novell login screen.
 This is where you will enter your username and password every time

 you wish to use the computers.
 The first time you login, you will be notified that your password has expired and asked if you want to change it.
 Click "Yes" and choose a password that is at least five characters long, preferably a combination of letters and numbers.
 You will be prompted every forty days thereafter to change your password.